-TIP: Using the template below crate a Digital Twin strategy appropriate to the Initial Agreement (IA) stage.
+TIP: Using the template below crate a Digital Twin strategy appropriate to the Strategic Outline Case (SOC) stage.
+An editable version of the strategy is available on the CDBB website.

 <Insert project code> <Insert 'Project name' headline digital strategy and vision>